Hexagram 42益Increase

 Line 5 is the ruler line and the hexagram’s most direct statement of the giving posture. 有孚惠心,勿問元吉 — with sincere heart bestowing benefit, do not question, supreme fortune.
 The line is unusual in the explicit 勿問 — do not question.
 The hexagram is naming the moment when the ruler’s sincere giving does not require external validation; the supreme fortune is structural rather than reputational.
 The second clause completes the picture: 有孚惠我德 — with sincerity they will acknowledge my virtue.

-The decision-relevant translation is the lesson of un-instrumented generosity.
-Founders and executives who read line 5 cleanly understand that the highest form of organizational giving is the kind that does not require measurement to justify itself.
-The CEO who raises base pay across the company without first running the engagement-survey ROI.
-The senior partner who commits to the long-term hire whose return is unverifiable inside one fund cycle.
-The investor whose follow-on signal is given before the metric trip-wire fires.
-The hexagram is explicit that this sincere bestowing is the structural mechanism by which the recipient's sincere acknowledgement is produced.
-Instrumented giving produces compliance; un-instrumented sincere giving produces the genuine acknowledgement of virtue that line 5 names — and which becomes the durable capital the organization runs on.
+The decision-relevant lesson is un-instrumented generosity.
+Those who read line 5 cleanly understand that the highest form of giving is the kind that does not require measurement to justify itself.
+The organization that raises base pay for everyone without first running the return-on-investment study.
+The parent who funds a child's uncertain path without demanding a projected return.
+The clinic that keeps the service the neighbourhood needs even though it will never pay for itself.
+The hexagram is explicit that this sincere bestowing is the mechanism by which the recipient's sincere acknowledgement is produced.
+Instrumented giving produces compliance; un-instrumented sincere giving produces the genuine acknowledgement of virtue that line 5 names — the durable capital any institution actually runs on.

 莫益之,或擊之,立心勿恆,凶。